Kimerlee/calculus-and-algebra-problems-with-python/README.md

 <!--hide-->
-# Calculus and algebra in Python - Step by step guide
+# Calculus and Algebra in Python - Step by Step Guide
 <!--endhide-->

-- Complete the problems using calculus, algebra and Python.
+- Complete the problems using calculus, algebra, and Python.

 ## 🌱 How to start this project